pneves001/loyalityposapi/README.md

 merchants can take advantage of this service to promote their businesses.

-You can sign up to the Loyality service at the following url: [https://loyality.app](https://loyality.app)
+You can sign up to the Loyality service at the following url: <a href="https://loyality.app" rel="dofollow">Loyality Website</a>